 One night, I was served a dish I thought included potatoes.
 It was a potato dish like I never had before.
-I asked for more, and it was revealed that it wasn’t potato but radish!
-The dish Aunty made was so tasty, it made me forget that I had never been a radish fan.
+I asked for more, and it was revealed to me that it wasn’t potato but radish!
+The dish Aunty made was so tasty, it made me forget I had never been a radish fan.
 Needless to say, I had more of it.

 Many of the vegetables used in the food made at this farmhouse come directly from their own farm.
 These vegetables are fresh and organic – a difference you actually feel while enjoying your meal.

 The Hot Stone Bath Experience